 If fire departments and organizations want to reduce the number of lives that are lost from physical illness, substance abuse, and suicide in the fire service then they must provide firefighters with help and coping skills.
 Training them to deal with trauma, stress, and grief is no less important than training them to be safe on the fire ground.
 No longer can job-related stress in the fire service be ignored.
 It is the duty and responsibility of every fire service officer to provide for and enhance the emotional wellness of his or her department.
 Without the support and dedication of everyone stress and grief will continue to take a toll on firefighters and their families.

 Copyright Peggy Sweeney.
 All rights reserved.

-Peggy and Shannon strongly believe that the need to understand and cope with recurring traumatic events and the emotional challenges of emergency response and law enforcement are not being met.
-They have devoted their time and individual talents to make a positive change in these professions and reduce the number of suicides which are becoming all too common.
-If you would like to request a First Step Hope brochure, please contact Peggy through her email email@example.com
+Peggy strongly believes that the need to understand and cope with recurring traumatic events and the emotional challenges of emergency response and law enforcement are not being met.
+She has devoted over twenty years to making a positive change in these professions and reduce the number of suicides which are becoming all too common.
+Please contact Peggy through her email firstname.lastname@example.org

 Bureau of Labor Statistics.
 (1999).
 1998-99 Occupational outlook handbook.
 Washington, D.C.: U.S.

 Department of Labor.
 Bush, R., Schaenman, P. & Thiel, K. (1998).
 Recruitment and retention in the volunteer fire service: Problems and solutions.
 Washington, D.C.: National Volunteer Fire Council and United States Fire Administration.